 Your toddler may crave a lot of affection at this age and mimic you.
 He may try feeding his stuffed animals with bananas and snacks or mimic you wearing your shoes.
 You’re his role model at this age and imitating your actions shouldn’t be so surprised at this point.
 Some kids may ask for cuddles and hugs often, and that’s normal.
 Be sure to give him adequate attention too and interact with them.
 Some kids may not be as angelic as they sound and may throw temper tantrums or sudden fits of anger.
 This is known as the ‘Terrible Twos’ which is described as below.

 The terrible twos is a rite of passage every, if not, most parents, go through.
 The terrible twos manifest in the form of assertive or dominative behaviour.
-For instance, your toddler may straight up lying down on the middle of the road if you don’t buy him his desired toy or push you across your mental edge by refusing to eat what you give him.
+For instance, your toddler may straight-up lying down on the middle of the road if you don’t buy him his desired toy or push you across your mental edge by refusing to eat what you give him.
 He may ask you for things he may not even want just for the sake of testing his authority and its limits over you.

 Food and Nutrition

 As a parent, it’s important to make sure that your toddler doesn’t suffer from “Nature Deficit Disorder.”
-Spending time outdoors, going to camping and picnics or grilling vegetables outdoors is an amazing mood-lifter and learning activity.
+Spending time outdoors, going camping and picnics or grilling vegetables outdoors is an amazing mood-lifter and learning activity.
 Show your toddler where vegetables come from and how seeds are planted/harvested.
 Introduce them to the gist of farming and teach them how to fish.
 Link what they are eating on their plates to where those foods come from.
 Teach them about water too and how to check its quality.
 From turning on taps to putting food on their plates, establishing healthy eating habits begins from building a foundational understanding of food and nutrition, in general.
 Your toddler will be less hesitant to eat 20-month-old baby food once he understands its importance a little.

-Establishing proper bedtime routines is a cornerstone for 20-month-olds.
+Establishing proper bedtime routines is a cornerstone for a 20-month-old.
 Your toddler will likely begin to establish a proper sleeping routine, and if he hasn’t already, then we suggest you begin to incorporate it.
 Try to wean them off of rocking and cradling them off to sleep.
 Show them how to settle themselves on their own during bedtimes by using a blanket or singing lullabies.
 We don’t quite recommend allowing them to watch TV 30 minutes before bedtime since it may disrupt sleep patterns and interfere with having a restful sleep.

 Play and Activities